kevinwang930/kevinwang930.github.io/content/post/go/syntax.md

     TypeLit   = ArrayType | StructType | PointerType | FunctionType | InterfaceType |
                 SliceType | MapType | ChannelType .

-a type definition creates a new , distinct type and binds an identifier to it

-    TypeDef = identifier [ TypeParameters ] Type .

 ## Array type
     ArrayType   = "[" ArrayLength "]" ElementType .